DV

 Strategy & risk

-FDVV tracks Fidelity High Dividend Index with a dividend income approach, while SPY tracks S&P 500 Index with a large cap approach.
-Beta is 0.8 for FDVV and 1.0 for SPY, indicating FDVV is less volatile relative to the market.
+FDVV tracks Fidelity High Dividend Index, while SPY tracks S&P 500 Index with a large cap approach.
+Beta is 0.78 for FDVV and 1.0 for SPY, making FDVV the less volatile of the two by this measure.

 SPY beta1.0